-- Official transcripts from previously attended accredited educational institutions, including a high school transcript or its equivalent (GED) and college or university transcripts - Immunization records showing proof of two (2) measles, mumps, and rubella (MMR) vaccinations - Placement scores (ACT, SAT, ASSET, Accuplacer or COMPASS) that are less than five years old. - A score of 19 or higher or scores on the ACT, SAT, ASSET.
-Accuplacer or COMPASS that reflect college-level academic placement.
+- Official transcripts from previously attended accredited educational institutions, including a high school transcript or its equivalent (GED) and college or university transcripts - Immunization records showing proof of two (2) measles, mumps, and rubella (MMR) vaccinations - Placement scores (ACT, SAT, or Accuplacer) that are less than five years old. - A score of 19 or higher or scores on the ACT, SAT, or Accuplacer that reflect college-level academic placement.